Article By: Brian Halsey ‡ Edited By: Leanne Ridgeway

 Bodies are being launched, elbows are recklessly thrown, there’s a lot of high-fiving, and at the center of it all is a band like WILDERNESS DREAM.
 The set is short, sweet, you’re pretty sure a few people actually died, and when it’s all over you’re reminded why you love coming to shows.

-‘Paralysis Rise’ was recorded in early Spring of 2017, with Scott Goodrich at Nu-Tone Studios in Pittsburgh, CA. Seven tracks of metal, thrash, hardcore, punk, and violence.
-As per their label Creator Destructor Records says on their Bandcamp page, “WILDERNESS DREAM have eliminated most remaining melody and lingering punk influences and replaced them with a doubled-down violent dose of dissonant, razor-sharp riffs and unpredictable, chaotic song structures.”
+‘Paralysis Rise’ was recorded in the early Spring of 2017, with Scott Goodrich at Nu-Tone Studios in Pittsburg, California.
+Seven tracks of metal, thrash, hardcore, punk, and violence.
+As per their label, Creator Destructor Records says on their Bandcamp page, “WILDERNESS DREAM have eliminated most remaining melody and lingering punk influences and replaced them with a doubled-down violent dose of dissonant, razor-sharp riffs and unpredictable, chaotic song structures.”

 In reality, it doesn’t matter what you call it, ‘Paralysis Rise’ is fast, heavy, angry, music.
 Ben Murray and Ryan Hansen lead in a dual attack, both playing guitar and raging on vocals.
 Trey Derbes kills the drums and Bret Fontaine anchors this ship down with heavy bass.